 Snakeroot for Birds

 For example, the northern cardinal feeds on seeds and berries during the winter.
-Wind blows white snakeroot seeds throughout an ecosystem, and the seeds become an important food source for cardinals in winter.
+The wind blows white snakeroot seeds throughout an ecosystem, and the seeds become an important food source for cardinals in winter.

 There is a legend that some tribes also used snakeroot roots to treat snake bites.
 Perhaps that is how the plant got its common name in the first place.